apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 When debugging on the device or an emulator, you may run WebInspector remotely to view the application's internal state.
-A prompt displays the URL that allows you to connect to your app with a standard web browser.
+A prompt displays the URL that allows you to connect to the app with a standard web browser.
 For more information, see
 [Debugging using WebInspector](http://developer.blackberry.com/html5/documentation/web_inspector_overview_1553586_11.html).